 communities, recreational facilities, health and social services.
 Our center started when a group of King County disability rights activists joined together to urge enactment of regulations implementing Section 504 of the 1973 Rehabilitation Act.

 Since then the organization has changed and matured; we serve thousands of participants yearly, employ a full time staff of 13, and have a professional board of directors.
-Operating as an independent living center since 1991, we are dedicated to providing the four core independent living services which are:
+Operating as an independent living center since 1991, we are dedicated to providing current information and referrals to services in King County, and working with people with disAbilities that would like to build their own independent living program.

 “Independent Living is having the right and opportunity to pursue a course of action.
 And, it is having the freedom to fail-and to learn from one’s failures, just as nondisabled people do.”